oboki/metatreedb/README.md

-# MetaTreeDB
+# metatreedb

-MetaTreeDB is an easy-to-read, file system-based database designed to organize and maintain data in a clear and efficient manner.
+Metatree is an easy-to-read, file system-based database designed to organize and maintain data in a clear and efficient manner.

 ## Features